 As of December 31, 2019, we had a total of 39,176,010 shares of our Class A common stock outstanding.
 In addition, our current and former Senior Managing Directors own an aggregate of 2,552,531 Class A LP Units, which were all fully vested as of December 31, 2019.
-Further, as of December 31, 2019, there were 2,742,842 vested Class E limited partnership units of Evercore LP ("Class E LP Units") and 581,978 vested and unvested Class J limited partnership units of Evercore LP ("Class I-P Units") outstanding, which convert into Class E LP Units.
-In addition, 400,000 unvested Class I-P units of Evercore LP ("Class I-P Units") which convert into Class I limited partnership units of Evercore LP ("Class I LP Units") based on the achievement of certain market and service conditions, and 283,992 unvested Class K-P units of Evercore LP ("Class K-P Units"), which convert into Class K limited partnership units of Evercore LP ("Class K LP Units") based on the achievement of certain defined benchmark results, were outstanding as of December 31, 2019.
+Further, as of December 31, 2019, there were 2,742,842 vested Class E limited partnership units of Evercore LP ("Class E LP Units") and 581,978 vested and unvested Class J limited partnership units of Evercore LP ("Class J LP Units") outstanding, which convert into Class E LP Units.
+In addition, 400,000 unvested Class I-P units of Evercore LP ("Class I-P Units") which convert into Class E LP Units of Evercore LP ("Class K-P Units") based on the achievement of certain market and service conditions, and 283,992 unvested Class K-P units of Evercore LP ("Class K-P Units"), which convert into Class K limited partnership units of Evercore LP ("Class K LP Units") based on the achievement of certain market and service conditions, and 283,992 unvested Class K-P units of Evercore LP ("Class K LP Units"), which convert into Class K limited partnership units of Evercore LP ("Class K LP Units") based on the achievement of certain defined benchmark results, were outstanding as of December 31, 2019.
 Our amended and restated certificate of incorporation allows the exchange of Class A, Class E, Class I and Class K LP Units (other than those held by us) for shares of our Class A common stock on a one-for-one basis, subject to customary conversion rate adjustments for stock splits, stock dividends and reclassifications.
 The shares of Class A common stock issuable upon exchange of the partnership units that are held by our Senior Managing Directors and certain other employees of the Company are eligible for resale from time to time, subject to certain contractual and Securities Act restrictions.